 Aerial photography might just be one of our new favourite hobbies.
 You get to see the world from a new perspective, experience views you might not have otherwise seen and take some epic photos!

 This weekend we are heading to Alice Springs and Uluru – Australia’s great Red Centre.
-I am beyond excited, the Red Centre and the Northern Territory in general have long been at the top of my Australia bucket list, and I can’t wait to experience it for myself.
+We are beyond excited, the Red Centre and the Northern Territory in general have long been at the top of our Australia bucket list, and we can’t wait to experience it for myself.

-However, in my research about Uluru-Kata Tjuta National Park, we found out that there are a lot of rules surrounding photography and (unsurprisingly) droning in such a sacred area.
+However, in our research about Uluru-Kata Tjuta National Park, we found out that there are a lot of rules surrounding photography and (unsurprisingly) droning in such a sacred area.

 So to help out aerial photography enthusiasts out there, we’ve put together a little bit of a guide to droning in Australia and everything you need to know to avoid any trouble.